-that cultivates creativity and confidence through live-action role-play as characters in nature and performance.
+that cultivates creativity, confidence and collaboration through live-action role-play as characters in nature and performance.
 The culture of Wild Craft Play mentors children to find their inner hero.
 By working in community, collaborating with other children, and learning from mentors, children have a safety net to explore, develop and create.

 This is not just a program, it is a platform to teach from.
 It was created by Jamie Black because she believes that the children of the future need more opportunities to develop life skills and gain tools to grow into extraordinary human beings.
 Jamie has found that children are super engaged in video games, she wondered why some children were more engaged in nature, than playing outside.
 So she decided to create a video game in real-life, where children are so immersed in the quests and adventures that they don’t even realize that they are learning things like…